Title: | Random Forests, Linear Trees, and Gradient Boosting for Inference and Interpretability |

 parameters which are passed directly to 'forestry' |

 This function uses the neighborhoods implied by a random forest to impute missing features.
 The neighbors of a data point are all the training points assigned to the same leaf in at least one tree in the forest.
 The weight of each neighbor is the fraction of trees in the forest for which it was assigned to the same leaf.
-We impute a missing feature for a point by computing the weighted average feature value, using neighborhood weights, using all of the point's neighbors.
+We impute a missing features for a point by computing the average, using neighborhoods weights, for all of the point's neighbors.

 object |